graphql/graphql-spec/spec/Section 2 -- Language.md

   - StringValue

 A GraphQL document is comprised of several kinds of indivisible lexical tokens defined here in a lexical grammar by patterns of source Unicode characters.
+Lexical tokens must be separated by either white space, line terminators, or commas.

 Tokens are later used as terminal symbols in GraphQL syntactic grammar rules.